 I always try to serve some food too but I know the draw and this cocktail is it.
 What better cocktail to celebrate today on National Tequila Day then right?
 I’ve actually got a lot to celebrate.
 New blog design, new business cards and especially meaningful on this day with my favorite cocktail…four years of Friday Cocktails.
 That’s right…over 200 cocktails and counting!
 If the success of my idea to blog regularly about cocktails is measured at all by how many other bloggers have followed suit than I will say it’s been VERY successful!
 Now that my main blog design is completed; I can finally move forward with my cocktail blog; here’s hoping I have it done before this time next year right?

 What makes this drink so special?
 It’s the attention to detail; from the type of tequila to the quality of ingredients and ending with the preparation.
 It’s not something you can throw together at a moment’s notice (though I do have a quick version) but the wait is worthwhile, trust me.
 Letting the different flavors meld together from the juices and zest infuses this cocktail with a bright citrus punch.
 The longer the zest and juice mixture is allowed to steep, the more developed the citrus flavors are in the finished margarita.
-If I’m planning ahead for company, I will let the citrus mixture steep for 24 hours, although the margaritas will still be great if the mixture is steeped only for the minimum 4 hours.
-If you’re in a rush and need to serve margaritas immediately go ahead and try the quick version; it’s good too but the more time the better.
+If I’m planning ahead for company, I will let the citrus mixture steep overnight.
+The longer the better but trust me I’ve been lucky on occasion to get to 4 hours and because I know even that can be hard sometimes I’ve offered up a quick version too.
+Just try to give it as much time as you can.